 Whirlpool appliances are popular competitors to Frigidaire.
 They have a 15 cubic foot chest freezer, which is just about the same size as Frigidaire's 14.8 cubic foot freezer.
 It has comparable features to Frigidaire as well, including two storage baskets and a manual defrost drain.
 Its interior lighting is incandescent, which means it's less energy efficient than Frigidaire's freezers.
 That also means that the light isn't as reliable as that of a Frigidaire FFFC16M5QW or FFFC15M4TW.

 Overall, Whirlpool's freezer appears to be somewhat lower-quality than Frigidaire's, and its prices reflect that.
-At $400 to $600, it might fit your budget better.
-However, you may also get what you pay for.
+You may also get what you pay for.
 While many customers enjoy the size and storage system inside Whirlpool's freezer, many others have received defective freezers and had problems getting technicians out to fix it.
 Many also complain that it's prone to compressor failure, particularly with large quantities of meat inside.
 That's a significant strike against Whirlpool and something from which Frigidaire doesn't seem to suffer from the same frequency.
-Customers give Whirlpool's freezer 4.6 stars out of 5 on Google.

-Customers generally have positive things to say about Maytag's 15 cubic foot chest freezer.
+tag's 15 cubic foot chest freezer.
 Some customers are especially happy with its ability to freeze and maintain large amounts of meat they acquired while hunting.
 However, there are several complaints about its quality.
 Specifically, some have lost hundreds of dollars worth of frozen foods because the freezer either quit prematurely or never got cold enough to keep stuff frozen from the start.
-They give Maytag's freezer 4.5 stars out of 5 on Google.

 How We Reviewed